andyagdw/bootcamp_coding_tasks/README.md

    of complex systems, data security through encapsulation, code reuse via inheritance, and flexibility with polymorphism, enhancing readability and facilitating collaboration in large projects.

+2) Minesweeper Program <br />
+   It takes a grid of mines represented by # and mine-free spots represented by - and returns a grid where each mine-free spot is replaced by a digit indicating the number of adjacent mines (horizontally, vertically, and diagonally).

+   Learning about data structures is crucial because they provide efficient ways to organise and manipulate data in a program.
+   Understanding data structures allows for optimised storage, retrieval, and manipulation of data, leading to more efficient and scalable code.
+It helps in solving complex problems and designing robust algorithms.

 ## Getting Started

 1) Clone the repository to your local machine:<br />